mikrono/tModLoaderWiki_kr_ko/Basic-Recipes.md

 * [Recipe Groups](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Recipes#recipegroups) -- Intermediate -- Allows a single ingredient to be 1 of a large group, like how most recipes involving wood can take Boreal Wood or Pearl Wood. ("any wood")
 * [Editing Recipes](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Recipes#editing-recipes) -- Intermediate -- Edit existing recipes or disable existing recipes
 * Ordering Recipes
+* [Shimmer Decrafting](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Recipes#shimmer-decrafting) -- Intermediate -- Customize which recipe is used for decrafting via the shimmer liquid.
 * OnCraftCallback
 * [Custom Conditions](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Recipes#custom-conditions) -- Intermediate -- Allows recipes to require custom conditions met in order to be crafted.
 * [Custom Item Consumption](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Recipes#custom-item-consumption) -- Intermediate -- Allows a recipe to conditionally consume less ingredients than usual, such as what Alchemy Table does.